vnijs/radiant/quant/app/cross_tabs.md

 In other words, there seem to be fewer low income respondents that read WSJ and more high income respondents that read WSJ than would be expected if the null hypothesis of no-association were true.
 Furthermore, there are more low income respondents that read USA today and fewer high income respondents that read USA Today than would be expected if the null hypothesis of no-association were true.

-Note: The description for the `goals2` dataset has information on how rows or columns in a cross-tab can be collapsed when some of the expected values are below 5.
+Note: The description for the `goals2` dataset has information on how rows or columns in a cross-tab can be collapsed when some of the expected values are low.

+### Technical note

+When one or more expected values are small (e.g., 5 or less) the p.value for the Chi-squared test is calculated using simulation methods.
+If some cells have an expected count below 1 it may be necessary to _collapse_ rows and/or columns.